-However, if the child is new to the United Kingdom and has absolutely no English, then basic language skills will be supported through an individual intervention programme.
-The Head of Inclusion will be responsible for organising this following discussion with the class teacher.
+However, if the child is new to the United Kingdom and has absolutely no English, then basic language skills will be supported through an individual intervention programme and termly EAL specific targets will be set.
+The Inclusion Lead will be responsible for organising this following discussion with the class teacher.